wuallan1/Coursera---Data-Analysis-capstonw/README.md

-# Coursera---Data-Analysis-capstonw
+# Coursera---Data-Analysis-capstone
-Coursera - Data Analysis capstonw
+Coursera - Data Analysis capstone
+The main python script is "data_cleaning.py" in the "scripts" subdirectory.